terrastruct/d2/d2renderers/d2fonts/README.md

 # d2fonts

 The SVG renderer embeds fonts directly into the SVG as base64 data.
-This is to give determinstic outputs and load without a network call.
+This is to give deterministic outputs and load without a network call.

 To include your own font, e.g. `Helvetica`, you must include the Truetype glyphs:
 - `./ttf/Helvetica-Bold.ttf`